nicholasoxford/WeatherV-GA/README.markdown

 **3) Install Countryweather**
 - Install the package "Countyweather" (without quotes).
 You can learn how to install packages [here](http://web.cs.ucla.edu/~gulzar/rstudio/).
-- Make sure to go back to the packages eplorer and ensure they are all checked.
+- Make sure to go back to the packages explorer and ensure they are all checked.
 ```dplyr (>= 0.4.3), ggmap (>= 2.6.1), ggplot2 (>= 2.1.0),
 geosphere (>= 1.5.1), lubridate (>= 1.5.6), purrr (>= 0.2.1),
 raster (>= 2.5.8), rnoaa (>= 0.6.5), sp (>= 1.2.3), stringi (>=